-View and/or Download the Latest PTO Newsletter Here (this was sent home with students on Thursday, March 28th - check their backpacks!)
+View and/or Download the Latest PTO Newsletter Here (this was distributed to teachers/advisors on Monday, April 29th - please check your student's backpack!)

 - Ice-Cream Social (late August) and the — An early evening event to welcome new families and celebrate the start of the new school year.

 - First Day Welcome Breakfast (August) — breakfast specifically geared to Kinder parents, but all are welcome to join in first day jitters and joys.